 t: 0116 241 8331 e: firstname.lastname@example.org

-The Association for Psychological Therapies (APT) is a leading provider of accredited training for professionals working in mental health and related areas throughout the UK and Ireland.
-We offer the following suicide prevention and awareness training and we can bring any of the courses to your organisation (via Zoom or Face-to-Face where safe to do so) and train a group of 6-15 people for a fixed all-inclusive fee, no matter where you are.
-All of the training is accredited by APT and delegates receive the relevant level of APT-Accreditation.
+The Association for Psychological Therapies (APT) is a leading provider of training for professionals working in mental health and related areas and we offer the following training in suicidality.
+We can bring any of the courses to your organisation (via Zoom or Face-to-Face where safe to do so) and train a group of 6-15 people for a fixed all-inclusive fee, no matter where you are.
+This is the only such training that automatically includes APT’s relevant post-course resources and APT-Accreditation.